go-gitea/gitea/docs/content/installation/from-source.en-us.md

 TAGS="bindata" make backend
 ```

-Webpack source maps are by default enabled in development builds and disabled in production builds.
-They can be enabled by setting the `ENABLE_SOURCEMAP=true` environment variable.
+Webpack source maps are limited by default to conserve space.
+When `ENABLE_SOURCEMAP=true` is set, the webpack build will generate all source maps.

 ## Test